Lunastal/Historian/README.md

 **Settings**
 - Enable: true/false.
 Set to 'true' to use the script.
+- Write Journal: true/false.
+Writes a journal.
+"Who" and "Where" cards won't appear when this is turned off.
 - Elaborate Who: true/false.
 An additional card will be generated for the person mentioned in the journal.
 - Elaborate Where: true/false.
 An additional card will be generated for the place mentioned in the journal.
 - Characters: A list of main characters (excluding yourself), separated by commas.